01What Does It Mean to Be Financially Conservative?

 04Can I Get the Things I Want?

 Financially conservative people still buy the things they want.
 However, they are rarely impulse shoppers.
 They will take the time to carefully research out the products they want.
-They will also save up and pay cash for most items that they want or need, with the exception being a home and possibly vehicles.
+They will also save up and pay cash for most items that they want or need, with the exception of being a home and possibly vehicles.
 Impulse shopping is rarely an issue and if it is then they put steps into place to limit how much is spent.

 Most financially conservative people have a set of rules they follow regarding purchases and whether or not to buy a new or used car.
 When you are set financially, you will often have more available income to spend on the things you want.
 This means that you do not necessarily have to do without, but you may make sacrifices now to be better off later.